-You’ll get off the beaten track here and discover exotic flora and fauna, colourful birdlife, historic forts, and white sand beaches lapped by azure seas.
-Exploring the islands of Martinique and Guadeloupe gives you a real sense of the Franco-Caribbean heritage the French Antilles have to offer.
+You’ll get off the beaten track here and discover exotic flora and fauna, colourful birdlife, historic forts, and white sandy beaches, lapped by azure seas.
+Exploring the islands of Martinique and Guadeloupe gives you a real sense of the Franco-Caribbean heritage of the French Antilles.
 Both islands are overseas regions of France, yet the scenery is distinctly that of the Caribbean combined with Gallic flair and flavours.

 Our outward journey takes us via St Lucia with a one night stay.
 On the return we stay one night in Barbados, making the most of our stopover with a visit to Sunbury Plantation.
-A wonderful note on which to finish a Caribbean holiday!
+A wonderful note on which to finish our journey through paradise!